Blockchain Merkle Tree

 Merkle trees are created by repeatedly calculating hashing pairs of nodes until there is only one hash left.
 This hash is called the Merkle Root, or the Root Hash.
 The Merkle Trees are constructed in a bottom-up approach.

 The above example is the most common and simple form of a Merkle tree, i.e., Binary Merkle Tree.
 There are four transactions in a block: TX1, TX2, TX3, and TX4.
-Here you can see, there is a top hash that is the hash of the entire tree, known as the Root Hash, or the Merkle Root.
+Here you can see, there is a top hash which is the hash of the entire tree, known as the Root Hash, or the Merkle Root.
 Each of these is repeatedly hashed, and stored in each leaf node, resulting in Hash 0, 1, 2, and 3.
 Consecutive pairs of leaf nodes are then summarized in a parent node by hashing Hash0 and Hash1, resulting in Hash01, and separately hashing Hash2 and Hash3, resulting in Hash23.
 The two hashes (Hash01 and Hash23) are then hashed again to produce the Root Hash or the Merkle Root.

 Merkle Root is stored in the block header.
 The block header is the part of the bitcoin block which gets hash in the process of mining.
 It contains the hash of the last block, a Nonce, and the Root Hash of all the transactions in the current block in a Merkle Tree.
 So having the Merkle root in block header makes the transaction tamper-proof.
 As this Root Hash includes the hashes of all the transactions within the block, these transactions may result in saving the disk space.

 The Merkle Tree maintains the integrity of the data.
-If any single detail in the transactions or the order of the transaction's changes, then these changes reflected in the hash of that transaction.
+If any single detail of transactions or order of the transaction's changes, then these changes reflected in the hash of that transaction.
 This change would cascade up the Merkle Tree to the Merkle Root, changing the value of the Merkle root and thus invalidating the block.
 So everyone can see that Merkle tree allows for a quick and simple test of whether a specific transaction is included in the set or not.

-Merkle trees have three major benefits:
+Merkle trees have three benefits: